EnzymeCorp/handbook/index.md

 #### Performance Mangement (aka Objectives & Keys Results, OKRs)
 * Each quarter the team will develop OKRs and lock them in the [Goals Feature of ClickUp](https://app.clickup.com/1246867/goals/)
     * [HOWTO guide](https://www.youtube.com/watch?v=XplWt1eKPwE)
 * Updates will be made continously, asynchronously.
-Work streams can be associated to goals when appropriate.
+Work streams can be associated to goals when appropriate
-* Occassionally during an all-hands progress to plan will be discussed, blockers identified and triaged.
+* Occassionally during an all-hands progress to plan will be discussed, blockers identified and triaged

 ##### Individual Performance Review
    As per best practices and quality system procedures Enzyme continuously assess competence.